Norah Dowell Stearns

-Norah Dowell Stearns (1891–1954) was an American hydrogeologist from Providence, Rhode Island.
+Norah Dowell Stearns (1891–unknown) was an American hydrogeologist from Providence, Rhode Island.
 She was one of the earliest-known women to contribute to hydrogeology.

 Biography

 In the early 20th century, she published without co-authors,.
 Her work continued to be cited in the later 20th century.

 She frequently collaborated with her husband, Harold Thornton Stearns, who was also a geologist.
 Although there are few records about her education, she is referred to as Dr. Norah D. Stearns, suggesting that she received a PhD.

 She was an American hydrogeologist and one of the first women to contribute to the field of hydrogeology.
-Norah Stearns was born on June 14, 1891 in the city of Providence of Rhode Island.
+Norah Stearns was born on June 14, 1891, in the city of Providence of Rhode Island.
 She got her undergraduate degree in 1913 from Browns University.
 Later in 1916, she would obtain a pHD in geography from the same university.
 Starting in 1924, Norah Stearns would work for the United States Geological Survey (specifically the Groundwater Division which was directed by Oscar Edward Meinzer).

 Norah Stearns married Harold Thornton Stearns, a geoscientist, in 1925.
-It is speculated that they met while working at the Groundwater Division ProjectTogether they would have two children.
+It is speculated that they met while working at the Groundwater Division Project Together they would have two children.
 The oldest being Stanley Stearns (1926-2013) and a younger daughter, Dorothy E. Stearns (1927-?).
 Together, they would travel through the United States for work.